-This annex includes tables that list biomass flows that are considered primary residual flows (Table D.1) and non-primary residual flows (Table D.2).
-These tables also include residual flows that are not listed as "residues and wastes" in the framework of Directive 2009/28/EC as the tables have a broader scope than this directive.
+Tables D.1 and D.2 also include residual flows that are not listed as "residues and wastes" in the framework of Directive 2009/28/EC as the tables have a broader scope than this directive.
 In addition, these tables are not fully aligned with the descriptions as applied in "Regeling conformiteitsbeoordeling vaste biomassa voor energietoepassingen".